-$$\frac{1}{1+\tau(s';x,s)} = 1 + \chi(x,s)u'(c(x,s))\frac{\partial_e \pi(s'|s,e(x,s))}{\pi(s'|s,e(x,s))},\tag{53}$$
+$$\frac{1}{1 + \tau(s'; x, s)} = 1 + \chi(x, s)u'(c(x, s)) \frac{\partial_e \pi(s'|s, e(x, s))}{\pi(s'|s, e(x, s))},$$ (53)

-An immediate implication of (52) is that there will be a negative spread if and only if the Fund's limited enforcement constraint is binding; i.e., $\nu_l(x',s') > 0$ .
+An immediate implication of (52) is that there will be a negative spread if and only if the Fund's limited enforcement constraint is binding; i.e. $\nu_l(x',s') > 0$.
 In other words, asset taxes (transfers) absorb all the price variability needed to internalise how effort affects the lender's value, hence asset prices are decoupled from moral hazard considerations.
 Let us briefly discuss the role of asset taxes in this implementation.
 It is clear that taxes need to satisfy (53).
 Since effort is not contractable in our economies, the Fund imposes the incentive compatibility constraint, which creates a wedge between the intertemporal rate of substitution of the borrower and the lender in the Fund allocation (see Lemma 2).
 In the equilibrium, the taxes on Arrow securities directly account for this wedge.
-Note that these taxes also guarantee that, similar to the Fund allocation, the inverse Euler equation (23) holds in equilibrium as well.
-Nevertheless, private or official lenders do not have legal power to impose state-contingent taxes on sovereign debt.
-Hence, an appropriate fiscal institution must implement the Pigou taxes described above, consistent with the Fund contract, since the borrower is unlikely to fully endogenize the effect of effort on asset prices (we come back to this in Section 3.2).
-We consider this implementation as a relevant theoretical contribution of the present paper.
+Note that these taxes also guarantee that similar to the Fund allocation, the inverse Euler equation (23) holds in equilibrium as well.26 Given these taxes, it is not necessary to impose incentive compatibility as a constraint in the borrower's problem in equilibrium when we decentralize the Fund allocation.
+This is in contrast to Prescott and Townsend (1984), who constrain the contract space of competitive equilibria with the incentive compatibility constraint to implement the optimal Fund contract with moral hazard.27 We consider this implementation as a relevant theoretical contribution of the present paper.